Impressions of Dakar

 Our next outing involved a short ferry ride to the Île de Gorée, a pretty isle with a tiny beach and bright colored houses built during colonial times.
 However, looking beyond the picture postcard aesthetic revealed a gruesome history which made for a sobering visit. Île de Gorée’s location off the west coast of Africa rendered it strategically important for slave trading across the Atlantic.
 Slaves seized from all over West Africa were brought here and kept prisoner before being sold and shipped to the USA by European traders.

 The building in which they were imprisoned, the “Maison des Esclaves” is now a museum.
 Listening to the passionate 81 year old curator gave us a disturbing but fascinating insight into the cruel injustices that took place on Gorée for over 300 years.
 He explained how the slaves were jammed into boats like sardines with the expectation that 25 to 30% would not survive the Transatlantic crossing.
 We learned how the slave traders force-fed the underweight and threw the weak and sick into the sea to be eaten by sharks, and how the big and strong – West Africa’s "best stock" – were sought after and fetched the highest price.
 It is no coincidence, noted the curator, that so many of the world’s best athletes can now be found in the USA.
+The "door-of-no-return" in the Maison des Esclaves.
+Walking through this door, West Africans sold as slaves took their last steps on home soil before boarding ships bound for the USA.

 With such a poignant landmark to the atrocities of our white ancestors on their doorstep, one could forgive the people of Dakar for harboring some bitterness over this most evil and bleak chapter of history.
 We have encountered no such bitterness, and have been warmly welcomed here.